 Professional Learning Communities - (PLC)

 Newaygo Public School teachers have been engaged in the PLC process for the last several years.
 PLC's are not a fad or something that will eventually go away as it is not a "program" or package that schools purchase.
 PLC's are simply a way to do business for school staff.
 It is a process to systematically implement change and best practices in schools.
-Most of the work that has to be done for teacher development, curriculum, assessment, decision-making, etc., is best done through the PLC process.
+The work that has to be done for teacher development, curriculum, assessment, decision-making, etc., is best done through the PLC process.

 FREQUENTLY ASKED QUESTIONS (FAQ)